Skip to main content

 Similarly, xpm adds links/forwarders into a separate <project>/xpacks/.bin folder.

-In order to allow the projects to access the binary tools installed in the user global store, instead of unpacking the archives in xpacks, xpm adds symbolic links pointing to the user global xPacks store.
+In order to allow the projects to access the binary tools installed within the user global store, instead of unpacking the archives in xpacks, xpm adds symbolic links pointing to the user global xPacks store.

 The outcome is functionally equivalent to installing the tools into each project, but without the wasted disk space.